-Is the dandelion (Taraxacum officina) a weed?
+Is the dandelion (Taraxacum officinale) a weed?
 While many gardeners view the dandelion in this light, this hardy and resilient plant is carving out a new role for itself in the garden as a fast-growing, low-maintenance crop plant that also offers an early source of pollen for pollinators and forage for livestock — and don't forget the chipper yellow flowers, beloved by children everywhere.
-They thrive in U.S. Department of Agriculture plant hardiness zones 3 through 9 but are also found in the wild through zone 10.
+Dandelions are perennials in U.S. Department of Agriculture plant hardiness zones 3 through 9 but are also found in the wild through zone 10.

 Video of the Day